Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 we _know_ is worse for it.
 You can see this effect very clearly on Thomas Wouter's analysis [here](https://github.com/Yhg1s/python-benchmarking-public).
 In short, the JIT is almost always slower than the interpreter if you use a modern compiler.
-This also assumes the interpreter doesn't get hit by random performance bugs on the side (which have happened many times now).
+This also assumes the interpreter doesn't get hit by random performance bugs on the side (which has happened many times now).

 You might ask: why is the 3.14 JIT not much faster?
 The real answer, which again hurts me to say is that the 3.14 JIT has almost no major performance